wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 1. Using larger blocks (256B) to reduce metadata overhead.
 Similarly, the paper assumes 32 bit device address, which reduces the length of the two arrays.

+2. Results with 3-bit dedup predictor is very impressive.
+I did not expect the clustering of blocks that can be dedup'ed to be this strong.

 **Lowlight:**

-1. I personally don't buy the argument that using dedup will reduce traffic and put writes out of the critical path, because the dedup dat structure should be persisted as well, which constitutes an NVM write to the hash table entry and the reference count for each block eviction.
+1. I personally don't buy the argument that using dedup will reduce traffic and put writes out of the critical path, because the dedup data structure should be persisted as well, which constitutes an NVM write to the hash table entry and the reference count for each block eviction.
 One explanation is that the cache filters out the write to the metadata, then the question becomes how you write back the cache data on power failure?